 There are three basic trim levels on offer: Momentum, R-Design and Inscription.
-Even Momentum cars are well equipped, while R-Design adds a sporty look, and Inscription is positively luxurious.
-In addition, there are Ocean Race special editions on offer that add extra kit and are tired in with Volvo's yacht racing sponsorship, while the V90 Cross Country is a high-riding variant that rivals the Audi A6 Allroad and Mercedes E-Class All-Terrain.
+Even Momentum cars are well equipped, while R-Design adds a sporty look, and Inscription is positively luxurious, while the V90 Cross Country is a high-riding variant that rivals the Audi A6 Allroad.

 As well as BMW and Mercedes estates, the V90 also challenges cars like the Audi A6 Avant and Jaguar XF Sportbrake.
-Prices start from around £37,500, but only the entry-level petrol and diesel models scrape in under the £40k barrier for £140 annual road tax.
-The plug-in hybrid models are pretty expensive, weighing in at around £60,000, although if you keep the battery charged up, you'll save hundreds in petrol costs.
+Prices start from around £41,000, with the plug-in hybrid models weighing in at over £56,000, although if you keep the battery charged up, you'll save on fuel costs.

 In this review